PsychoDude/vtol-app/src/checklists/a10d/landing-runway.md

-# A-10D Runway Landing Checklist
+# A-10D Warthog Runway Landing Checklist

 1. Contact Tower For Permission to Land
 2. Line Up with Runway (Note: Runway Number Indicates its Heading in Tens of Degrees)